ntoll/ntoll.github.io/posts/why-computers-5.md

 humans as if something is flying across the grid of squares (which is why this pattern is called
 <a href="https://www.conwaylife.com/wiki/Spaceship" target="_blank">a
-spaceship</a>.
+spaceship</a>.</p>

-Skillful combination and arrangement of such small groups of cells in the Game of Life show how abstraction, scale and perspective interact.
+Skilful combination and arrangement of such small groups of cells in the Game of Life show how abstraction, scale and perspective interact.
 In the following video, as the camera zooms out the tempo of change speeds up to reveal structures within structures, and something rather amazing.